 The buildings were made of a temporary material, and after a second, less-important exposition was held there in 1899, they were all demolished to make way for homes in the neighborhood.

-Herman Kountze envisioned his northern streetcar suburb as an escape from the hustle and bustle of downtown Omaha for the business owners, lawyers and others who worked there.
+Herman Kountze envisioned Kountze Place as an escape from the hustle and bustle of downtown Omaha for the business owners, lawyers and others who worked there.
 Planting vast acres of trees, laying out sidewalks and street lamps, and ensuring the finest amenities landed him wealthy Omahans and earned his neighborhood high status homes.
+The only ways to get there were either by wagon, horse, or streetcar.
+As one of the first so-called “streetcar suburbs” in Omaha, the Kountze Place neighborhood was a commuter’s delight.

 Several rich Omaha businessmen took it upon themselves to build their mansions in the neighborhood.
-The Bay House was built by a mogul who sold ice around the Midwest.
+The John P. Bay House was built by a railroad man who became a mogul who sold ice around the Midwest.
+The house was later owned by Thomas A. Fry, a highly respected retail businessman in Omaha.
 The Storz House was built by the owner of the Storz Brewery, Omaha’s largest brewer for a long time.
 Not far away George Kelley built a house with many materials from his fine millworking plant in downtown Omaha.
 Similarly, George Shepard was the owner of a masonry plant who built his mansion of the finest works from his business.
 Today, each of these homes, along with many others, are listed on the National Register of Historic Places and / or have been labelled as official Omaha Landmarks.

 In addition to businessmen, all kinds of notable Omahans lived in Kountze Place.
 They included A. D. Jones, a vital early pioneer; John Reagan, a politician and state legislator; Anna Wilson, a notorious madame who left $1,000,000 to charity when she died; and Omaha’s first doctor, Elizabeth Reeves.